 (PhD U Chicago 1988; Professor) Social theory, capitalism, nation and decolonization, anthropology of knowledge, semiotic technologies; Fiji, India.

-(PhD U Vienna 1971; George Wells Beadle Distinguished Service Professor; joint appt with Sociology) Globalization, cultural studies, economic sociology and anthropology, knowledge, science and information; Europe.
-(On Leave Autumn-Winter 2012-2013)
+(PhD U Vienna 1971; Otto Borchert Distinguished Service Professor; joint appt with Sociology) Globalization, cultural studies, economic sociology and anthropology, knowledge, science and information; Europe.

-(PhD Harvard 1978; Bernard E. and Ellen C. Sunny Distinguished Service Professor and Department Chair) Archaeology and ethnohistory, preindustrial urbanism, development of agricultural systems, human environment interactions, anthropology of development; Andes, Mesoamerica, Southeast Asia.
+(PhD Harvard 1978; Bernard E. and Ellen C. Sunny Distinguished Service Professor) Archaeology and ethnohistory, preindustrial urbanism, development of agricultural systems, human environment interactions, anthropology of development; Andes, Mesoamerica, Southeast Asia.
+(On Leave 2013-14)

-(PhD UC San Diego 1999; Associate Professor and Director of Graduate Studies; Member, Committee on the Conceptual and Historical Studies of Science) Science and technology studies, anthropology of security, critical theory, mass media, political ecology; US, North America.
+(PhD UC San Diego 1999; Professor; Member, Committee on the Conceptual and Historical Studies of Science) Science and technology studies, anthropology of security, critical theory, mass media, political ecology; US, North America.
+(On Leave 2013-14)

 (PhD UC Berkeley 2000; Professor) Cultural politics of globalization, mass media, public culture and publicity, critical theory, affect and aesthetics, post-coloniality; South Asia.

-(PhD UC Berkeley 1992; Neukom Family Professor) Archaeological method and theory, historical anthropology, agricultural organization and change, colonialism and imperialism, landscape history, regional analysis, intensification, archaeobotanical analysis, stable isotopes, anthropology of food; South Asia, Western North America.
-(On Leave 2012-2013)
+(PhD UC Berkeley 1992; Neukom Family Professor and Director, South Asia Language and Area Center) Archaeological method and theory, historical anthropology, agricultural organization and change, colonialism and imperialism, landscape history, regional analysis, intensification, archaeobotanical analysis, stable isotopes, anthropology of food; South Asia, Western North America.

-(D.Phil U Munich 1989, Habilitation U Munich 1999; Professor) Sociocultural anthropology, Cuba, Afro-Caribbean religions, forms of historical consciousness, constructions of race and ethnicity, embodiment and personhood, food and cuisine, science and rationality.
-(On Leave 2012-2013)
+(D.Phil U Munich 1989, Habilitation U Munich 1999; Professor and Department Chair) Sociocultural anthropology, Cuba, Afro-Caribbean religions, forms of historical consciousness, constructions of race and ethnicity, embodiment and personhood, food and cuisine, science and rationality.

 (PhD, Syracuse University, 2007) Assistant Professor of Anthropology and of the Social Sciences in the College, specializes in the study of Historical anthropology/archaeology of West Africa and Atlantic World; Political landscapes; Political economy; Materiality; Temporality; Rural communities; Colonialism and postcoloniality; Material culture analysis; Survey methodology; Politics of archaeology.

-(PhD UCLA 2004, JD UC Berkeley (Boalt Hall) School of Law 1996; Associate Professor) Sociocultural/Linguistic anthropology, legal discourse analysis and semiotics, anthropology of law, contemporary Native American law and politics; Hopi.
+(PhD UCLA 2004, JD UC Berkeley (Boalt Hall) School of Law 1996; Associate Professor and Director of Graduate Studies) Sociocultural/Linguistic anthropology, legal discourse analysis and semiotics, anthropology of law, contemporary Native American law and politics; Hopi.

 (PhD Harvard 1972; Charles F. Grey Distinguished Service Professor; joint appointment with Linguistics, Psychology & Interdisciplinary Studies in the Humanities) Language, semiotics of communication, culture and cognition; North America, Australia.